NEDIC relies on the support of our dedicated team of volunteers to supplement our work in the community and online.

 Please note that due to the high volume of volunteer applications only individuals selected for an interview will be contacted.
-Applicants contacted for an interview can expect to be contacted by NEDIC staff within two weeks of applying online.
-Thank you for your interest in volunteering with NEDIC!
+Applicants selected for an interview can expect to be contacted by NEDIC staff within two weeks of applying online.

 Volunteer applications are accepted online.
 No phone calls or walk-ins, please.

 NEDIC welcomes volunteer applications from students, people who have been affected by eating disorders (recovered), persons with disabilities and members of marginalized communities.
 All volunteer positions report to Aryel Maharaj, Outreach & Education Coordinator.